 Despite the partisan outrage in the US, so far Cotton's stunt doesn't seem likely to have much of an effect on the negotiations, which are set to conclude at the end of the month.
-But Obama mused this week that the move could still end up giving Iranian hardliners ammunition to undercut a bargain, on the grounds that the US is untrustworthy, setting up a strange alliance between US war hawks and their counterparts in the Islamic Republic.
-Beyond that, critics have argued that the weird intrusion on the White House's diplomatic power sets a dangerous president, opening up the doors for lawmakers to undercut any president, Democrat or Republican, and signaling that any international agreement the US enters could be undone at the slightest shift of political winds.
+But Obama mused Monday that the move could still end up giving Iranian hawks ammunition to undercut a bargain on the grounds that the US is untrustworthy, giving them "common cause with the hardliners in Iran."
+Beyond that, critics have suggested that the intrusion on the White House's diplomatic power could undercut any president, Democrat or Republican, signaling that any international agreement the US enters could be undone at the slightest shift of political winds.

 The GOP doesn't seem to have a problem with this.
-Even as the rest of the world erupted in outrage over the letter, Republicans doubled down in defending the letter.
+Even as the rest of the world erupted in outrage over the letter, Republicans doubled down and defended it.
 2016 hopefuls Rick Perry and Rick Santorum clamored to add their names to the note Tuesday; Louisiana Governor Bobby Jindal even went so far as to suggest that the letter had been his idea all along. ""I've been saying it for some time now," he told the New York Times Tuesday.
-He mentioned it in a secret speech at the American Enterprise Institute World Forum this past weekend.
-Cotton "was in the audience," Jindal said, "when this discussion came up.
+He mentioned it in a secret speech at the American Enterprise Institute World Forum just this past weekend.
+Cotton "was in the audience," Jindal said, "when this discussion came up."

 Follow Grace on Twitter